 Furthermore, some of the algorithms could also be improved, like the one behind the shadow and highlight adjustment layers.
 It seems like Photoshop can get more details from the shadows and highlights than Affinity Photo.
 However, for version 1.7 of Affinity Photo has rewritten the shadow and highlight adjustment algorithm.

 Affinity Photo is still young compared to Photoshop, and the shortcomings are not deal-breakers for anyone but the pickiest photographers.

 What Does Affinity Photo Cost?

-Affinity Photo costs a one-time price of $49.95 at the time of this review.
+Affinity Photo costs a one-time price of $49.95 for the desktop version of Affinity Photo.
 It is available in both the Windows Store and the App Store on Mac.
 You can also buy and download it directly from Serif.

 Downloading and Setting Up Affinity Photo

 The download size in App Store is 349MB.
 After installing (the Mac version,) Affinity Photo takes up around 1GB of disk space.
 By comparison, Photoshop takes up 2GB.

 The first time you run the program, you will see the startup panel, with tutorials, samples, and links to the Affinity User Forum.
 There isn’t a guided tour of the interface like you find in, i.e., Luminar.

 The startup panel also includes a New Document link to a dialogue, which helps you set the properties for a new document.
 As a photographer, a link to open an existing image would be welcomed.
 However, it is a minor thing, as you probably want to disable the startup panel from opening once you get to know Affinity Photo.

 The User Interface in Affinity Photo